-- 1. Continue on with the lab experience unphased. - 2.
-Obtain neoprene lab gloves and a self-contained respirator and then continue with the lab. - 3.
-Take an X for this semester and complete the lab work in the next long semester for an official grade.
+- 1. Continue on with the lab experience, accepting all responsibility/liability for any consequence. - 2.
+Obtain neoprene lab gloves, full body lab suit, and a selfcontained respirator then continue with the lab.

+- 3. Take an X for this semester and complete the lab work in the next long semester for an official grade.
 This is only viable if the baby will be delivered before the next semester. - 4.
 Drop the lab for this semester and take it later.